 Should You Stop Taking Immunosuppressant Medications?

-Another pressing question is whether your psoriasis treatment could make you more vulnerable to severe illness.
+Another pressing question is whether your psoriasis solution could make you more vulnerable to severe illness.

-Early studies suggest that psoriasis patients who had COVID-19 and used biologics for treatment were not more likely to develop complications than inflammatory disease patients who did not use biologics injections.
+Studies suggestpsoriasis patients who had COVID-19 and used biologics for solution were not more likely to develop complications than inflammatory disease patients who did not use biologics injections.

-There is concern about IL-17 inhibiting drugs, as past studies have shown that patients using these medications were more likely to develop respiratory tract infections.
+There is concern about IL-17 inhibiting drugs, it has shown that patients using these medications were more likely to develop respiratory tract infections.

-However, IL-17 inhibitors are also being studied as a potential treatment for COVID-19 patients trying to survive a cytokine storm.
+However, IL-17 inhibitors are also being studied as a potential solution for COVID-19 patients trying to survive a cytokine storm.

 The potential Psoriatic disease risk or patients on methotrexate is still unknown.
 And the Journal of Clinical Endocrinology & Metabolism has suggested that people who regularly take steroids may be at higher risk for COVID-19 complications.

 It seems some medications may make you more vulnerable.
-However, doctors are often more concerned about how your body will react if you cease your current treatment regimen.
+However, doctors are often more concerned about how your body will react if you cease your current solution regimen.

 Talk to your doctor before making any changes.

 One significant challenge during the pandemic is caring for psoriatic skin while washing your hands frequently.